garrandall/popular-music-data/tracks/fourfiveseconds-rihanna-kanye-west-paul-mccartney.md

 And we got three more days 'til Friday
 I'm just tryna make it back home by Monday mornin'
 I swear I wish somebody would tell me
-Ooh, that's all I want
+Oh, that's all I want

 Woke up an optimist